JayeshYevale/Facility-location-optimization/README.md

 A distribution business choosing which of six candidate distribution centres to open to serve five regional demand clusters, subject to a cap on how many DCs the network may run.
-Lane costs are derived from geography — distances are computed with the haversine formula from site coordinates rather than entered by hand.
+Lane costs are derived from geography, the distances are computed with the haversine formula from site coordinates rather than entered by hand.
 Includes two sensitivity studies and a look at formulation strength.